Using a dishwasher is pretty easy, right? You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

 8. Overloading the unit

 Who doesn't like playing the dishwasher Tetris challenge where you cram in as much as possible?
 You could win, you could lose, but you'll never know if you don't play the game.

 "Sure, you can always squeeze more in, but any time you save will be spent later sorting clean and still-dirty dishes, or picking crusty bits off your cutlery."

 9. Not using rinse aid

-"Rinse aid is a surfactant that contributes to cleaning, but also reduces the surface tension of water, so water will more readily sheet off your plates rather than forming water drops.
-This aids drying performance and also avoids spotting on your glassware."
+"Rinse aid is a surfactant that contributes to cleaning, but also reduces the surface tension of water, so water will more readily sheet off your plates rather than forming water drops," he says.

 "If you shut the door tightly, your seals won't get a chance to dry out, promoting mould growth and leaving you with foul odours.